Our Commitment to Innovation and Ethical AI

 Legal and Regulatory Compliance

 In light of recent legislation addressing the ethical use of artificial intelligence in hiring practices, our company is committed to upholding the highest standards of fairness and transparency.
-As described above, Greenhouse recognizes the importance of human-led decision-making in the recruitment process and, as such, our platform does not employ AI for candidate scoring/ranking or making hiring decisions.
+As described above, Greenhouse recognizes the importance of human-led decision-making in the recruitment process and, as such, our platform does not currently employ AI for candidate scoring/ranking or making hiring decisions.
 This approach aligns with global regulatory trends, including New York City’s Anti-Bias in Hiring Law and the EU AI Act, that classify automated decision-making in the employment context as high-risk.
 By prioritizing human oversight, we ensure that our technology supports, rather than replaces, the people who are ultimately in the best position to decide who will be the addition to their team.

 Greenhouse does not deploy machine learning or algorithmic decision-making in any way that may violate a candidate or prospect’s privacy – such as inferring sensitive demographic data based on anything other than their voluntary self-report.